Doctor/Nurse Role-Play

 The erotic charge of clothing, ritual and asymmetric roles was catalogued by the founders of sexology long before "medical play" had a name.
 Richard von Krafft-Ebing's Psychopathia Sexualis (1886) treated the eroticisation of uniforms, authority and fetish objects as a recurring theme, and Havelock Ellis's Studies in the Psychology of Sex (1897–1928) similarly documented how dress and situational ritual become focal points of arousal: the conceptual ancestors of today's uniform and authority play.
 The clinic is a natural setting for these threads to converge, because it is one of the few socially sanctioned contexts that combine authority, intimacy and permitted exposure.

 Within the medical theme specifically, several adjacent interests received dedicated clinical attention.
 Klismaphilia (arousal from enemas) was named and described by psychiatrist Joanne Denko in her 1973 paper Klismaphilia: Enema as a Sexual Preference, and later writers grouped temperature-taking, examination, catheter and restraint interests under the umbrella of medical fetishism.
-Importantly, doctor/nurse role-play itself is not a clinical diagnosis: neither the DSM-5-TR nor the ICD-11 lists consensual medical role-play as a disorder, and contemporary frameworks treat consensual fantasy as a normal variation rather than a paraphilia.
+Doctor/nurse role-play itself is not a clinical diagnosis: neither the DSM-5-TR nor the ICD-11 lists consensual medical role-play as a disorder, and contemporary frameworks treat consensual fantasy as a normal variation rather than a paraphilia.

 Cultural & subcultural evolution